shallcro/metadata_test/markdown/icpsr_study_schema.md

 ### <a name="principal_investigator"></a>8.
 Principal Investigator

-**Description:** The entity or entities responsible for the data collection, in order of importance.
-A principal investigator (PI) may be a person or an organization.
+**Description:** The entity or entities responsible for the data collection, presented in order of importance.
+A Principal Investigator (PI) may be a person or an organization.
 Each data collection requires at least one PI.

 **Required**: Yes